ssh-mitm/ssh-mitm/doc/user_guide/powershell.rst

 Limitations
 ===========

-* **PipelineOutput detail** — the ``log-session`` plugin extracts plain-string values from pipeline output.
-Rich objects (integers, dates, custom types) appear in the transcript only as their serialised CLIXML string representation, not with full property names and values.
+* **PipelineOutput detail** — the ``log-session`` plugin extracts all CLIXML scalar values (strings, integers, doubles, booleans, dates, …) from pipeline output.
+The values are joined with spaces; property names are not included.
+  Deeply nested or binary objects may not produce human-readable output.

 * **Certificate-based authentication** — if the client is configured to use SSH certificate authentication, SSH-MITM can intercept the session only when